Imageomics/docker-workshop/_episodes/07_examples-of-using-container-images-in-practice.md

 ---

-Now that we have learned the basics of working with Docker container images and containers, let's apply what we learned to an example workflow.
+Now that we have learned the basics of working with Docker container images and containers, let's apply what we learned to an example workflow component.

 You may choose one or more of the following examples to practice using containers.

+## Data Commons Access

+In this example, you can use the [Dataverse Access](https://github.com/Imageomics/dataverse-access) command line tool to interface with the Ohio State University instance of the [Dataverse](https://dataverse.org/) called the [Data Commons](https://datacommons.tdai.osu.edu/).

+To get the tool, run:

 ## Jekyll Website Example